 stress, exactly how your body responds to stress, or

 how you cope with stress.
-To find out, use a journal to keep track of each time
+To find out, keep a record to track the times

 you feel stressed.
 Write down:

-Here's a sample of what a stress journal might look like.
+Here's a sample of what a stress record might look like.

 Kids not getting ready for school

 Had a doughnut when I got to work

 Talked with Janet about it and felt better

 Headache, snapped at Bill to call repair person

 Call from sister about her divorce interrupted my